This post explores the stunning knits seen in the TV show Outlander, including many beginner, intermediate and advanced Outlander knitting patterns.

 4. Apothecary Cuffs Knitting Pattern

-The apothecary cuffs knitting pattern by Carolyn Macpherson is available as a free Ravelry download.
+The apothecary cuffs knitting pattern by Carolyn Macpherson is available for sale on Ravelry.

 5. Highland Travel Shawl Pattern

-This Highland travel shawl by Carolyn Macpherson is available as a free Ravelry download.
+This Highland travel shawl by Carolyn Macpherson is available for sale on Ravelry.

 6. Claire’s Shrug Pattern